xavierbarber/MIDS/README.md

 ### Options

-there are 2 funtions in this code:
+there are 3 funtions in this code:

   Download one project from xnat aplicatión:

      arguments:

-      + Prefix	-p	1) The project name to download
+      + Prefix	-p --project [PROJECT]	1) The project name to download, if the project is omitted, the aplication show all projects in xnat to choice

-      + Prefix	-i	2) the directory where the files will be downloaded
+      + Prefix	-i --input INPUT   	    2) the directory where the files will be downloaded

+  Update the dictionary of scans, it is use to clasificate any medical image in MIDS structure:

+      + Prefix  -c --csv    1)Scans dictionary is uploaded when this flag is appeared

   Convert the xnat directories of the project in MIDS format:

     arguments:

-      + Prefix	-p	1)The project name to download

-      + Prefix	-i	2) the directory where the files will be downloaded
+      + Prefix	-i --input INPUT	1) the directory where the files will be downloaded

-      + Prefix	-o	3) Directory where the MIDS model is applied
+      + Prefix	-o --output OUTPUT	2) Directory where the MIDS model is applied

 # references